 Therefore, in the last 6 years, the PA International Foundation has engaged in global actions to combat AMR, with the aid of the most renowned scientists, partners and relevant stakeholders.
 The European Parliament invited PA to organize a top-tier conference on AMR, which impacted on advancing policy-making within this field.
 Additionally, PA has been proactively engaged in both research and tests through cooperation agreements with the world’s leading research institutions such as the Institute of Animal Science in Beijing.

 Moving forward, the PA International Foundation has launched a new global website, StopAMR, to develop an easily accessible and informative digital platform, for the general public and other relevant target groups, including scientists, hospitals, farmers, or individuals who experienced AMR personally or their loved ones.
-The launch date of the website is expected in December 2019.

 The loss of Susan Fallon’s daughter to an antibiotic resistant superbug was a waste of a beautiful young life that could so easily have been avoided.
 Watch her statement during the 28 June 2017 AMR conference in the European Parliament.